Brazil Travel Insurance is highly recommended for anyone visiting Brazil, whether for tourism, business, study or any other purpose.

-The Serre Verde Express or the Curitiba-Parannagua are very scenic train rides in Brazil.
+The Serra Verde Express or the Curitiba-Paranaguá are very scenic train rides in Brazil.

-The national park Lencois Maranhenses has dunes, but it is not a desert.
+The Lençóis Maranhenses National Park has dunes, but it is not a desert.
 They are created by torrential rains in July.
 Visitors are allowed to swim, but the water temperature can be up to 87 degrees Fahrenheit (30 degrees Celsius).

 Even though emergency health care at a public hospital is free in Brazil, the quality of health care in such hospitals can be questionable.
 Private health care tends to be expensive, and that is where you are more likely to find English-speaking doctors.

 Therefore, anyone thinking about visiting Brazil should consider purchasing travel insurance that provides sufficient medical protection.